JackDerksen/viis-lazyvim/README.md

  - And more!

 ### I've also disabled some stock Lazyvim plugins that I find annoying:
-- nvim-notify
+- Nvim-notify
-- bufferline.nvim
+- Bufferline
-- neo-tree
+- Neo-tree

 ### Most background colours have been made transparent so you can use whatever terminal background colour you want for a seamless and sexy af appearance!